4d/go-mobile/docs/tutorials/relations/one-to-many-custom-button.md

 title: One to Many - Custom button
 ---

-As we have seen with all previous tutorials, 4D for iOS give you the freedom to create lots of custom things!
+As we have seen with all previous tutorials, the 4D mobile editor give you the freedom to create lots of custom things.

 As for custom templates or custom formatters, you can create custom Relation Buttons.